 Sweat is Your Friend

 And it’s not our sweat that’s stinky, but rather the bacteria living in our armpits.
-Many commercial deodorants, or even worse pore-clogging antiperspirants, are filled with chemicals that actually alter the bacterial makeup of our pits, leaving us smelling even stinkier without use.
+Many commercial deodorants, or even worse pore-clogging antiperspirants, are filled with chemicals that actually alter the bacterial makeup of our pits, leaving us smelling stinkier without use.
 But just because we experience a foul odor initially, doesn’t mean we should continue using those chemical-filled deos.
-In fact, it’s an even better reason to sweat it out and make the switch.
+In fact, it’s an even better reason to sweat it out and detox your pits!

 While the list of chemicals can go on forever, here are the main culprits to watch out for: